-Due to the Fund's status as a licensed SBIC, the Fund has the ability to issue debentures guaranteed by the SBA at favorable interest rates.
-Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time debentures guaranteed by the SBA in an amount up to three times the amount of its regulatory capital, which generally is the amount raised from private investors.
-The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC is currently \$150.0 million.
+Due to Triangle SBIC's and Triangle SBIC II's status as licensed SBICs, Triangle SBIC and Triangle SBIC II have the ability to issue debentures guaranteed by the SBA at favorable interest rates.
+Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC (or group of SBICs under common control) can have outstanding at any time debentures guaranteed by the SBA up to two times (and in certain cases, up to three times) the amount of its regulatory capital, which generally is the amount raised from private investors.
+The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC is currently \$150.0 million and by a group of SBICs under common control is \$225.0 million.
 Debentures guaranteed by the SBA have a maturity of ten years, with interest payable semi-annually.
-The principal amount of the debentures is not required to be paid before maturity but may be pre-paid at any time.
-Debentures issued prior to September 2006 were subject to pre-payment penalties during their first five years.
-Those pre-payment penalties no longer apply to debentures issued after September 1, 2006.
+The principal amount of the debentures is not required to be paid before maturity but may be pre-paid at any time, without penalty.

-In June 2009, Triangle SBIC received a new leverage commitment from the SBA which increased Triangle SBIC's ability to issue SBA guaranteed debentures up to the maximum statutory limit of \$150.0 million.
-In addition, we have applied for a second SBIC license which application is currently being reviewed by the SBA.
-If approved, this license would provide us with the capability to issue an additional \$75.0 million of SBA-guaranteed debentures.
-As of December 31, 2009, Triangle SBIC has \$121.9 million of SBA guaranteed debentures outstanding.
-In addition to the one-time 1.0% fee on the total commitment from the SBA, the Company also pays a one-time 2.425% fee on the amount of each debenture issued.
+As of December 31, 2011, Triangle SBIC has issued the maximum \$150.0 million of SBA-guaranteed debentures and Triangle SBIC II has issued the maximum \$75.0 million in face amount of SBA-guaranteed debentures.
+In addition to the one-time fee of 1.0% on the total commitment from the SBA, we also pay a one-time fee of 2.425% on the amount of each debenture issued (2.0% for SBA LMI debentures).
 These fees are capitalized as deferred financing costs and are amortized over the term of the debt agreements using the effective interest method.
-The weighted average interest rate of as of December 31, 2009 was 5.772%.
-This weighted average interest rate as of December 31, 2009 includes \$115.1 million of pooled SBA-guaranteed debentures with a weighted average fixed interest rate of 6.03% and \$6.8 million of unpooled SBA-guaranteed debentures with a weighted average interim interest rate of 1.41%.
+The weighted average interest rates for all SBA-guaranteed debentures as of December 31, 2011 was 4.83%.